dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 For example, a 10-by-10 image thumbnail has 10\*10=100 pixels.
 Therefore, we can equivalently think of the image as a point in a 100-dimensional space.
 Each dimension can be represented as an axis, where the position along the axis is the value of the pixel.
-If individual pixels are allowed to be numbers between 0 and 1 (like in a grayscale image, wehere 0 is black, 0.5 is gray, and 1 is white), then all allowable images exist in a 100-dimensional cube.
+If individual pixels are allowed to be numbers between 0 and 1 (like in a grayscale image, where 0 is black, 0.5 is gray, and 1 is white), then all allowable images exist in a 100-dimensional cube.
 Just to really drive this idea home -- every single point in the 100-dimensional cube is also an image.
 The next figure has an illustration of a 3D image space with such a 2D cross section drawn in light gray.
 If we draw arrows starting from a single origin such that the tips reach two image points, then we can compute the angle between the arrows to determine how similar those images are.